 This anonymous mathematician validated my phenomenological model, but said that while two hundred years ago such a model might suffice, today the bar was higher, and that I really needed to find the physical basis of my phenomenological model.
 For this review, I owe Joe Labuz a big thank you because prior to Joe’s feedback I had been quite unaware of the need to drive my phenomenological model down to its underlying physical basis, obvious though it now seems in hindsight.
 Sure enough, even though initially I was convinced it would be impossible for me to find the physical basis of my model, two years later, because I had been primed for it by Joe’s feedback, the physical basis presented itself.

-Like Joe Labuz, Peter Clayton at Geotechnique and Chandrakant Desai at the International Journal of Geomechanics were two other technically very strong, self-confident editors, able to override less than skillful assessments from one or two of their reviewers.
+Like Joe Labuz, Peter Clayton at Geotechnique, Chandrakant Desai and Musharraf Zaman at the International Journal of Geomechanics were three other technically very strong, self-confident editors, able to override less than skillful assessments from one or two of their reviewers.
 Some of these reviewers, apart from an expected lack of knowledge of dynamical system theory occasionally betrayed what struck me as a surprising and completely unexpected lack of understanding of the basis of the scientific method (i.e., that in science, the only thing that counts is whether predictions from theory match experimental data and that one’s own subjective opinions, i.e., biases, play little to no role).
 A few seemed ignorant of basic calculus and probability theory (for example one reviewer did not even know the chain rule).

 Strangely, this seemed particularly true of some of the assessors at Geotechnique and the ASCE’s Journal of Geotechnical and Geoenvironmental Engineering.
 And unfortunately for me, due to a change, these journals are now piloted by editors (Alexander Puzrin and Patrick Fox respectively) who seem to lack the technical confidence needed to make their own independent decisions regardless of what their assessors say.
 Bureaucrat gate-keepers, both failed the acid test of a new idea.